AdobeDocs/experience-manager-cloud-manager.en/help/using/evaluation.md

 # Evaluation Phase {#evaluation}

-Once you click **[!UICONTROL Start Update]**, the first phase in Product Update wizard is the **[!UICONTROL Evaluation]** phase.
-In this phase, you can assess the upgrade complexity with the pattern detector accessible to you directly from the wizard.
+The first phase in the Product Update wizard is **[!UICONTROL Evaluation]** phase.
+Here you can assess the upgrade complexity with the pattern detector accessible to you directly from the wizard.
 At the end of this step, you will have access to the evaluation report.

 The generated report allows you to check the Author instance for upgradability by detecting patterns that: